wp-plugins/dynamic-widgets/trunk/readme.txt

 === Plugin Name ===
 Contributors: Qurl
 Donate link:
-Tags: widget, dynamic, sidebar, custom
-Requires at least: 2.9.1
+Tags: widget, widgets, dynamic, sidebar, custom, rules Requires at least: 2.9.1
 Tested up to: 2.9.1
-Stable tag: 1.0
+Stable tag: 1.1

 Dynamic Widgets gives you more control over your widgets.
 It lets you dynamicly place widgets on WordPress pages.

 == Description ==

 Dynamic Widgets gives you more control over your widgets.
-It lets you dynamicly place widgets on WordPress pages by excluding or including rules for the homepage, single posts, pages, categories, archives and the error 404 page.
+It lets you dynamicly place widgets on WordPress pages by excluding or including rules by role, for the homepage, single posts, pages, categories, archives and the error 404 page.

 * Default widget display setting is supported for:
+  - User roles
   - Front page
   - Single post pages
   - Pages